Ask the right questions, ask the best people and decide if investing in property is a good idea for you, now or later.

 - decide what’s best for your circumstances

-1. Questions to ask if you’re deciding whether to invest in property
+1. Questions to ask for deciding whether to invest in property

 Which of these pros and cons are important or attractive to you?
 And do the pros of property investing outweigh the cons?